theodore-s-beers/collation-for-dummies/index.md

 you need to be able to determine, for any code point, what its canonical decomposition is (if any); and how those decomposed parts must be ordered.
-I tried to keep this understandable in my code, with a high-level function that goes through the different steps of the NFD conversion process:
+I tried to keep this understandable in my code, with a high-level function that goes through the different steps of the NFD conversion process.
+This comes from `src/normalize.zig`:

 ```zig
 pub fn makeNFD(coll: *Collator, input: *std.ArrayList(u32)) !void {